StepKie/MtgCsvHelper/MtgCsvHelper.BlazorWebAssembly/wwwroot/README.md

 * Run the provided MtgCsvHelper.
 	* Usage info can be found running it with the *--help* flag
 * Some additional configurability for end user via appsettings.json etc.
+	*

 ## Troubleshooting

 You can report bugs and issues on Github by creating a [new issue](https://github.com/Hottemax/MtgCsvHelper/issues/new/choose).
 **After the release of a new version, the browser data/cache should to be cleared** to force the new version of the site to be loaded, since static webapps are kept in the browser's cache.
+The version displayed in the upper right corner should match the last commit id displayed on the [main](https://github.com/Hottemax/MtgCsvHelper/tree/main) branch.

 ## Current state